 If you did not have proof of financial responsibility (insurance) at the time the ticket was issued you may either:

 - Submit proof of insurance purchased after the violation date with a plea of guilty or no contest and request a reduction in the fine.
-(Place plea form here.) or,
+(Court's Plea Form) or,

 - Pay the full bail amount for this violation